darklightcode/PHP-Built-in-web-server-Router/README.md

 ```

 # Notes
-I've tested this with simple php files and the following php frameworks:
+I've tested this with the following php frameworks:
-* Yii2 ( i know Yii2 has [it's own webserver](http://www.yiiframework.com/wiki/819/php-built-in-server-integration/), but it doesn't have caching support unfortunately )
+* Yii2
 * CodeIgniter 3
 * Wordpress
 * Drupal 7 and 8